falkr/ttm4175/pages/teams.md

 source: figures/teams.png
 caption: "You belong at the same time to a team of 3 and a team of 6."
 ---

+We will use the double teams for:

+* activities during the lectures
+* the team RATs

+The smaller teams of 3 we use for:

+* the labs